gopichandu6096-tech/ccnnca-icvd/README.md

 Optimizing iCVD processes is challenging because:

-- Only 49 experimental batches are available, with 14 coupled process parameters.[file:1]
+- Only 49 experimental batches are available, with 14 coupled process parameters.
-- Relationships between parameters and liquid repellency (contact angles) are highly nonlinear.[file:1]
+- Relationships between parameters and liquid repellency (contact angles) are highly nonlinear.
-- Standard neural networks overfit and provide little interpretability.[file:1]
+- Standard neural networks overfit and provide little interpretability.
-- Previous CCNN work achieved good accuracy (combined \(R^2 \approx 0.92\)) but treated all 14 features equally and mispredicted octane by 28.4° for the prior “optimal” condition.[file:1]
+- Previous CCNN work achieved good accuracy (combined \(R^2 \approx 0.92\)) but treated all 14 features equally and mispredicted octane by 28.4° for the prior “optimal” condition.

 The goal is to:

 - Predict water, heptane, and octane contact angles simultaneously.
 - Identify which iCVD parameters matter most.
-- Find new process conditions that maximize liquid repellency within experimentally observed bounds.[file:1]
+- Find new process conditions that maximize liquid repellency within experimentally observed bounds.

 ---